JanneMattila/www/docs/_posts/2024/05/2024-05-13-arc-enabled-kubernetes-and-entra-workload-id.markdown

 To point out the important parts:

-- Label `azure.workload.identity/use: "true"` tells the mutating admission webhook to kick-in and inject the required properties.
+- Label `azure.workload.identity/use: "true"` tells the mutating admission webhook to kick in and inject the required environment variables and token file.
 - `serviceAccountName: workload-identity-sa` tells the Kubernetes to use the service account we created earlier.

 After deployment, we can test that the managed identity is working correctly.